 Frith Williams, Head of Experience Design, Museum of New Zealand Te Papa Tongarewa

-Some experience in museum interpretation – eg, setting key messages, writing or editing labels, ‘reading’/using exhibition plans, selecting media, etc. If you’re not sure of your level, come anyway – we’ll cover some fundamentals before moving onto the more nuanced areas.
+Some experience in museum interpretation – eg, setting key messages, writing or editing labels, ‘reading’/using exhibition plans, selecting media, etc.

 You’re about to create an exhibition.
 You’ve selected your objects.
 You know what you want to say.
 Excellent.
 But have you taken full account of the 3-D space in which the ideas will sit and how audiences will receive them there?
 And are you using all the tools that storytelling offers to support memorability and learning?